 Sam Zakutney paced the Nittany Lions with a win on the parallel bars and three total podium finishes

 Brennan Pantazis and Stephen Nedoroscik become the 13th and 14th Big Ten individual event champions in Penn State history

 Six individuals qualify for the event finals Saturday, April 7

 Testament to his impact upon and dedication to the Penn State program and the sport overall, Jepson received the prestigious CGA Honor Coach Award in 2011.
 Bestowed annually, the Honor Coach Award recognizes CGA member coaches with 25 years or more of service to the sport of gymnastics.
-Presented with the honor at the NCAA/CGA Awards Banquet in April, Jepson received a special introduction by Bill Ballister, his coach and mentor at the University of Oregon.
+Presented with the honor at the NCAA/CGA Awards Banquet in April, Jepson received a special introduction by Bill Ballister, his coach and mentor while at the University of Oregon.

-During Jepson's coaching tenure at his alma mater, Penn State student-athletes have earned All-America honors 97 times.
-He has also mentored 17 individual national champions, including Mark Sohn, the first gymnast to win four-consecutive pommel horse national championships.
+During Jepson's coaching tenure at his alma mater, Penn State student-athletes have earned All-America honors 117 times.
+He has also mentored 18 individual national champions, including Mark Sohn, the first gymnast to win four-consecutive pommel horse national crowns.

 Jepson is the sixth head coach in the 72-year history of the Penn State men's gymnastics program and only the third in the last 64 years.
-Gene Wettstone coached from 1939-76 and was succeeded by Schier, one of his former athletes who served from 1977-91.
+Gene Wettstone coached from 1939-76 and was succeeded by Schier, one of his former athletes, who served from 1977-91.
 Jepson earned the appointment on April of 1991, the year he was named Assistant Coach of the Year by the National Association of Collegiate Gymnastics Coaches for his outstanding work.